IMAGE-ET/wadorsOsirixplugin/README.md

 # how to install or compile
 A zipped binary compilation of the plugin is available [here](https://github.com/opendicom/wadors.osirixplugin/blob/master/wadors.osirixplugin.zip)

-The compilation of wadors.osirixplugin requires XCode 7.2.1 or lower with MacOSX 10.8 sdk (because OsriX 5.9 opensource used this toolkit).
-Needs to be tested in XCode debugger in version 32 bit.
+The compilation of wadors.osirixplugin requires MacOSX 10.8 sdk (because OsriX 5.9 opensource uses this toolkit).
+Modern versions of Xcode (7.3+) need you to edit the MinimumSDKVersion in this file to use older SDKs: /Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Info.plist.

+The compilation 32-bit of the plugin can be debugged together with OsiriX 5.9 opensource (which is available in targets 32-bit only).

 # how it works